Hiking Hotspot: The High Altitude Trails of Mt. Lemmon

 A few of the great views you will experience along the way, although of course it is much more stunning in person!

 Combine any Mt Lemmon area hike with a nice picnic or patio lunch at the Iron Door restaurant, enjoy a picturesque chairlift ride, and you have a pretty nice little summer escape from the heat of the desert!

-As there is no official address for any of the trails, I recommend stopping in the Mt Lemmon General Store for community center for general directions to whatever trail you are interested in hiking.
-At the general store, you can also pick up a few hiking essentials as well as a map detailing all the trails in the area.
+As there is no official address for the trails, I recommend stopping in the Mt Lemmon General Store.
+Simply request general directions for your hike.
+While here, you can also pick up a few hiking essentials as well as a map detailing all the trails in the area.

 Simply put the following address into your GPS: 12856 N Sabino Canyon Pkwy Mount Lemmon, AZ 85619.

 Note: the trails at Mount Lemmon are not well marked.
 Hopefully, the rangers will step up their game in the future and provide more easily accessible trails which are easier to follow.